MixPath: A Unified Approach for One-shot Neural Architecture Search: Experiments details

-\subsection{More Statistics Analysis on SBNs}
+\subsection{More statistics analysis on SBNs}

 To further confirm our early postulation, we train MixPath supernet in the search space $S_1$ on CIFAR-10, allowing the number of activable paths $m=3$ and $m=4$.
 Other settings are kept the same as the case $m=2$.
 The relationship of parameters in SBNs is shown in Fig.~\ref{fig:sbn-relation-m3-m4}.
 As expected, SBNs capture feature statistics for different combinations of path activation.
 For instance, the mean of $SBN_3$ is three times that of $SBN_1$.
-The similar phenomenon can be observed in other layers as well, for instance, in Layer 6 and 11 as shown in Fig.~\ref{fig:sbn-relation-m3-l6-l11}.
+The similar phenomenon can be observed in other layers as well, for instance, the statistics of the 6-th and 11-th layer are shown in Fig.~\ref{fig:sbn-relation-m3-l6-l11}.